Blog home

 Using TwicPics Components in .astro file

-In the previous example, as a React developer, we used TwicImg in a React component.
+As a React developer, we used TwicImg in a React component in the previous example.
 But with Astro, you can integrate TwicImg directly into an .astro file: page, component, and even layout.

 For example, let's modify the src/components/Card.astro component of our project as follows: